 Originally caponata was made with squid, celery and eggplant topped with a sweet and sour sauce.
 It was served in the shops and taverns around Sicily’s ports, where it may have derived its name from the Latin word for tavern, caupo.
 It is also believed to have Spanish origins, possibly gaining its name from the Catalan word caponada and first appearing in the Sicilian vocabulary around 1709.
 The root of the word caponada is capón, related to capón de galera, a gazpacho-like dish similar to caponata that was served aboard ships.
 Some gastronomes believe that it may have been a mariner’s breakfast due to the large amounts of preserving vinegar used, which would allow it the long shelf life necessary for an ocean voyage.
 One characteristic trait of caponata is that they are always sweet and pungent, a strongly flavored counterpoint to other dishes on the table.
 A good caponata is sweet, tart, spicy and complex with layers of flavor.

 Which brings us to my latest side dish recipe, Caponata-Style Green Beans.
 I feel like green beans can be somewhat boring, unless you know just how to dress them up.
-Here I’ve pan-seared young, thin green beans till just tender, then topped them with a simple, Italian-inspired caponata sauce.
+Here I’ve pan-seared young, thin green beans until just tender, then topped them with a simple, Italian-inspired caponata sauce.
 Most caponatas include eggplant, but in this version tomatoes take center stage, providing a saucy accent to the green beans.
 This dish is great for the holidays because you can make the caponata ahead—in fact, it will taste better after a night in the fridge.
-The sweetness of the caponata makes it suitable for the Rosh Hashanah table.
 Pan-searing the green beans only takes a few minutes (be sure to use young thin beans, not the thicker ones), and you can warm up the sauce just before serving.
 Serve the delicate green beans topped with warm caponata for an elegant presentation.
 A sprinkling of toasted pine nuts completes the dish; if you have a nut allergy or are watching your budget, you may omit them.

-The caponata can also be used as a topping for fish, crackers, or to make a delicious mozarella crostini… there are so many possibilities!
+This caponata can also be used as a topping for fish, crackers, or to make a delicious mozzarella crostini… there are so many possibilities!
 Have you ever tried caponata?

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.